CLAM-community/CLAM-community.github.io/docs/index.md

 # CLAM Community

-> The **C**omputational **L**agrangian **A**nalysis and **M**odelling Community ("CLAM Community" or just "CLAM" for short) is a space where researchers and students to exchange ideas and discuss research in Lagrangian Modelling and Analysis.
-Most of our expertise is in Ocean science - but we'd love to have you as part of the community if you have different expertise!
+> The **C**omputational **L**agrangian **A**nalysis and **M**odelling Community ("CLAM Community" or just "CLAM" for short) is a space where researchers and students can exchange ideas and discuss research in Lagrangian Modelling and Analysis.
+Most of our expertise is in ocean science - but we'd love to have you as part of the community if you have different expertise!

 [Join us on Zulip]({{ zulip_url }}){ .md-button target="\_blank" }
 [Code of Conduct](./code-of-conduct.md){ .md-button target="\_blank" }